ThoughtWorksInc/stonecutter/README.md

 To start a web server for the application in development mode, run:

     lein ring server-headless

+NB: running the application like this will save users into an in memory cache that will be destroyed as soon as the app is shutdown.

+To start a web server with users persisted to mongodb, ensure you have mongo running locally and run:

+    lein run

 ## Running the static frontend